flachs/queued/README.md

   `lavg` are the three columns of load average *100.
   `xproc` are the number of processes, running processes and threads running on the machine external to the queue.
   `q` are the number of processes, running processes, threads and jobs running on the machine from the queue.
-  `mem` are the total memory, used memory and the available memory in GB.
+  `mem` are the total memory, used memory, available memory and the memory used for buffers and cache in GB.
-  `x` is the virtual memory used by processes external to the queue.
+  `xv` is the virtual memory used by processes external to the queue.
+  `xr` is the resident size of processes external to the queue.
   `q` is the virtual memory used by jobs running from the queue.
   `users` is the number of users logged in to the host and the number of seconds since a command has been typed.
   `up` is the uptime since boot, the current time and the seconds of drift.